Marijuana and CBD Oil

-Some people use marijuana, or forms of the cannabis plant, as a treatment for migraine.
+Some people use marijuana, or forms of the cannabis plant such as CBD oil, to treat migraine.
 Cannabis has been used for thousands of years as a natural remedy for a number of conditions.
-While there have not been enough high quality studies to support the use of marijuana for migraine, there is sufficient anecdotal reports and preliminary results from researchers to warrant clinical trials.
-These trials are needed before marijuana can be considered a standard approach to migraine.
+While there are not enough high quality studies to support the use of marijuana for migraine, there is anecdotal (based on people’s experiences) and preliminary evidence that cannabis has been helpful for those with migraine.
+More trials are needed before marijuana can be considered a standard treatment for migraine.1

 How does medical marijuana work in the body?

-Researchers have discovered that the human body has an endocannabinoid system (ECS). (“Endo” means internal or within the body.)
-The ECS is distributed throughout the body and plays a part in regulating many functions, including pain, mood, appetite, and the movement of the gastrointestinal system.
-The ECS is comprised of the cannabinoids the body produces, the receptors on which they act, and the enzymes that are involved.
+Researchers have discovered that the human body has an endocannabinoid system (ECS).
+“Endo” means internal or within the body.
+The ECS is distributed throughout the body.
+It plays a part in regulating many functions, including pain, mood, appetite, and the movement of the gastrointestinal system.
+The ECS includes the cannabinoids the body produces, the receptors on which they act, and the enzymes that are involved.

 Studies on medical marijuana and migraine